waimea-cholmes2/The-Bat-Cave-200DTD-Assessment-/docs/Design.md

 ### Meeting the Needs of the Users

-I met all of the needs of my end user, as my systen is able to help my brother track each of his workouts, add and remove exercises from each workouts, as well as him being able to track when he has done each workout with the progress section, he can also add and remove exercises and workouts.
+I met all of the needs of my end user, as my system is able to help my brother track each of his workouts, add and remove exercises from each workouts, as well as him being able to track when he has done each workout with the progress section, he can also add and remove exercises and workouts.

 ### Meeting the System Requirements

-I met the system requirements by ensuring that my user is able to add and remove exercises and workouts, as well as track their progress for each workout, as well as them being able to add and remove exercises from each workout
+I met the system requirements by ensuring that my user is able to add and remove exercises and workouts, as well as track their progress for each workout, as well as them being able to add and remove exercises from each workout, they can also view their progress that they have made.

 ### Review of Functionality